🎞️ View video tutorial: Adding variables to letter, message, and encounter templates

 Add text that you want to appear after the variable.
 For example, “drinks/week” can be added after the Number of Standard Drinks per Week data variable.

 Most items in patient data are capitalized by default.
-Capitalize allows you to remove capitalization when it is better for the word to be lower case.
+Force lowercase allows you to remove capitalization when it is better for the word to be lower case.

 For example, the capitalization for the Smoking > Status variable can be removed so that it can be used in a sentence: “He is a current everyday smoker.” instead of “He is a Current everyday smoker.”.